firstdraft/guides/glossary-of-terms.md

 geocoding_parsed_data.fetch("results").at(0).fetch("geometry").fetch("location").fetch("lng")
 ```

-If it looks sort of like a train, that's because it can often lead to a train wreck: when one step fails, perhaps by returning a `nil`, it can be hard to debug.
+If the above reminds you of train, that's because it can often lead to a train wreck: when one step fails, perhaps by returning a `nil`, it can be hard to debug.

 Prefer creating well-named intermediate variables over excessive method-chaining.